 Florence, no anthropoid God

 Making commandments,: this is the God who does not care

 Look at the seas there

 Flashing against this rock in the darkness--look at the

 tide-stream stars--and the fall of nations--and dawn

 Wandering with wet white feet down the Caramel Valley to

-meet the sea.
 These are real and we see their beauty.

 The great explosion is probably only a metaphor--I know not

 --of faceless violence, the root of all things.